sunjay/sunjay.github.io/_drafts/worlds-most-advanced-turtle-graphics-library.md

 This solved the problem, and was the right solution at the time, but because I was in a hurry, I cut a lot of corners that would need to be resolved later:

-* used JSON sent between processes using stdin and stdout (slow, lots of parsing overhead, but easy to test and debug)
+* For IPC (Inter-Process Communication), sent JSON between the two processes over stdin and stdout (slow, lots of parsing overhead, but easy to test and debug)
+* To animate the lines as they were being drawn, one of the processes continuously re-sent the updated line over and over again 60 times per second (wasteful, requires constant communication between the processes, but very easy to implement)
-* always sent and recieved entire state (e.g. updating the turtle's pen required requesting the entire turtle state, updating the pen property, and then sending that entire state back)
+* Always sent and recieved entire state (e.g. updating the turtle's pen required requesting the entire turtle state, updating the pen property, and then sending the entire state back)
-* full image is always redrawn, even if nothing has changed (resulted in 100% CPU usage even when nothing was happening)
+* Full image was always redrawn, even if nothing had changed (resulted in [100% CPU usage][cpu-usage] even when nothing was happening)
-* all code assumed that there was only a single turtle in existence
+* No concept of more than one turtle (all code assumed that there was only a single turtle in existence)

-* TODO
+The [new new architecture][turtle-rewrite-pr] addresses all of these issues and more.
+It is designed to be as efficient as possible by reducing time spent in bottlenecks like IPC and rendering.

+TODO: "Overview" from #173 + whatever details are necessary to show that all of the above was addressed

 ## Asynchronous Turtles